deeedob/thesis/content/60_acknowledgement.md

 # Chapter 6: Acknowledgements

-At this point, I want to thank everyone involved within this project.
-The timespan of this research predated the begin of this thesis.
-Initially thought of a simple "Proof of Concept" implementation, over time grew in complexity and in the end even suprised me.
-I was on to something and I could feel the growing potential of this work.
-I wanted to get this right.
+I would like to express my deepest gratitude to all those who have been a part of this project.
+The journey of this research, which started even before this thesis, initially emerged as a "Proof of Concept."
+Over time, it transformed into a remarkably intricate and surprisingly fulfilling endeavor.

-> Every small thing holds the potential to grow beyond expectations.
+> "In every small detail lies the possibility to exceed beyond what we imagine."

-With this, I want to greatly thank *The Qt Company*, without their trust in my idea and the flexibillity they provided, the countless hours i've spent during my work-time into investing these problems and researching topics.
-While always staying supportive in all regards, this project would *never happened in this way!*
+I am immensely grateful to *The Qt Company*.
+Their trust and the flexibility they offered were crucial for this project.
+The countless hours I devoted to tackling these challenges and exploring various topics during my work time were made possible because of their constant support.
+This project would not have been possible in its current form without their backing.

-Additionally I also want to thank the *Cologne University of Applied Sciences*, and especially *Prof. Dr. Arnulph Fuhrmann*, for providing the boundary conditions for me to unfold my vision and giving me the freedom to choose my own path throughout the time of this research.
-His constructive critic in the various meetings we had, coupled with his flexibillity to adapt upon the constant change in directions in the beginning phase shaped the growth of this research.
+My sincere thanks also go to the *Cologne University of Applied Sciences*, particularly *Prof. Dr. Arnulph Fuhrmann*.
+His guidance allowed me to navigate my research path freely, adapting to the evolving directions of the study.
+His insightful feedback in our discussions greatly contributed to the progress of this research.

 A special thanks goes to *Dr. Cristián Maureira-Fredes*.
-He initially welcomed me to the Qt Company, supervised me through the internship, and then continued to provide a constantly supportive environment for me.
-He's been a patient audience to a lot of so called "ideas" (read: crazy thoughts) of mine.
-I remember that one of the first conversations we had, whilst visiting the Qt office in Berlin, was about this exact research topic.
-Something along the lines of:
+He played an instrumental role in introducing me to the Qt Company and mentored me throughout my internship, consistently cherishing a supportive environment.
+His patience on my various "ideas" (read: crazy thoughts) was invaluable.
+He helped mold these ideas, which otherwise might have remained mere thoughts.
+I recall one of our initial discussions at the Qt office in Berlin, revolving around this very topic of research:

 > How come, that Qt user interfaces are not available for audio plugins?
 It
 > would be such a good fit.

-His response was something like: "Well, perhaps **you** have to implement it.
+His response was encouraging: "Perhaps it's up to **you** to make it happen.
-At the end it's in the open".
+It's all there for the taking."
 And here we are.
-I'm very gratefull for your trust, the constant help you provided by reviewing my documents or enlighten me with your knowledge.
-Your mentoring is exceptional, and I greatly appreciated and benefitted from that.
+I am truly grateful for his trust and the constant assistance he provided, whether through reviewing my documents or enlightening me with his knowledge.
+His mentorship has been extraordinary, and I am immensely thankful for it.

-Furthermore I want to give a special thanks to *Alexandre Bique*.
-We initially met on the SUPERBOOTH23, where I approached him and we quickly got into discussions about plugins, GUIs and the desiring need to improve that landscape.
-He works at Bitwig and he is the inventor and lead developer behind the **C**Lever **A**udio **P**lugin standard.
-It is needless to say that without his initiative and the clear vision he followed, none of this would ever be possible.
-He constantly provided me with new ideas, listening to mine and helping me tremendously to shape the vision for this project.
-Thanks for helping a fellow enthusiasts throughout this project.

-I also want to thank some outstanding colleques in this regards.
-First of all thanks to *Tor Arne Vestbø*.
-We initially experimented on this topic during a hackathon at Qt.
-This was where the foundation of this research emerged and the core problems where identified.
-I greatly appreciated your input on this topic.

-Furthermore I want to thank *Ivan Solovev*.
-He helped me to understand some complex C++ topics and always found the time to listen to my ideas - critically reviewing them and entering deep and thoughtfull conversations about them.
-Those ideas where sometimes very rough and even turned out to be outright stupid.
-Nevertheless, you continued to help me.
-I really appreciated your critical view and the honest opinion you provided.
-This is worth a lot.

-*Marc Mutz* was similarly indispensable, a presence impossible to ignore.
-The *raison d'être* for my rapid progress in exploring and evaluating technologies was due to his exceptionally deep knowledge in what seemed to me an endless array of topics.
-I feel honored that you took the time to listen to the various topics I casually introduced, and I am deeply impressed by the quality and depth of the responses I received.
+I also want to express special gratitude to *Alexandre Bique*.
+Our paths crossed at SUPERBOOTH23, where our conversation quickly evolved into in-depth discussions about plugins, GUIs, and how we imagined the future of them.
+Alexandre's work at Bitwig, particularly as the inventor and lead developer of the **C**Lever **A**udio **P**lugin standard, has been pivotal.
+He consistently provided a flow of new ideas, was receptive to mine, and provided significant guidance that helped shape this project.
+I am truly thankful for his support and collaboration in this journey.

+I also wish to acknowledge several colleagues for their remarkable support.
+*Tor Arne Vestbø's* input during our initial exploration of this topic at a Qt hackathon laid the groundwork for this research. *Ivan Solovev's* assistance in navigating complex C++ concepts and his invaluable feedback on my ideas were pivotal in refining this project. *Marc Mutz's* extensive knowledge and insightful discussions greatly accelerated my learning and understanding of various technologies.
+Additionally, *Fabian Kosmale's* expertise in the intricate workings of Qt's event system, his answers to my numerous queries, and his recommendation of QtGrpc as the backbone for this research were immensely helpful.

-Lastly, I want to thank the QtGrpc team, with *Tatiana Borisova* and *Alexey Edelev* at the forefront.
-They are the initiatiors behind QtGrpc and QtProtobuf.
-They welcomed me with open arms, guided me throughout the first contributions and always where supportive with their extensive knowledge in that field, be it for features to implement, ideas to evaluate, or help required for this research.
+Finally, I extend my heartfelt gratitude to the QtGrpc team, especially to *Tatiana Borisova* and *Alexey Edelev*.
+They are the inventors of QtGrpc and Qt Protobuf, and key figures in their ongoing development and maintenance.
+Throughout the research process, their guidance was pivotal in steering the project towards success.
+Their profound knowledge in these fields continuously inspired and supported me.

+I consider myself extremely lucky to have worked alongside such an amazing and talented group of people.
+This project has thrived on the valuable feedback and guidance provided by the world's leading experts in this area of research, profoundly shaping and enriching its evolution.